Jobs in Antarctica

 - You need to be able to be flexible and make things happen when they can happen rather than stick to the schedule

-- You will be in the field with someone for weeks, possibly months, so you need to be very easy going and easy to get on with, actually there's not a lot you can do about this, be yourself, if this is not you, then the job is perhaps not for you.
+- You will be in the field with someone for weeks, possibly months, so you need to be very easy going and easy to get on with.
+There's not a lot you can do about this, be yourself, if this is not you, then the job is perhaps not for you.

 - You should be quite self contained and not in any way "needy", same as the last point really.

-- As a person you should like other people, you "get away from it all" in Antarctica, but you certainly don't get away from people, crowds - yes, but people definitely not.
+- You should like other people, you "get away from it all" in Antarctica, but you certainly don't get away from people, crowds - yes, but people definitely not.

 - Above all be yourself, if you don't get the